Application Security Solutions for M&A Due Diligence | Synopsys

 Open Source and Third-Party Code Audits draw on the Black Duck KnowledgeBase™ to provide you with a complete open source bill of materials (BoM) for the target codebase, showing all open source components and associated license obligations and conflict analysis.

 The OSRA builds on the Open Source and Third-Party Code Audit to provide a detailed view of open source risks in the codebase, including known security vulnerabilities and maintenance risks.
 Additionally, OSRA identifies encryption functions in use in applications so you can ensure compliance with internal, external, and governmental encryption requirements.
 It relies on Black Duck Enhanced Vulnerability data not available in the National Vulnerability Database (NVD), and can serve as a high-level action plan to prioritize research and potential remediation actions.

 The WSRA gives you a listing of the external web services used by an application, with insight into potential legal and data privacy risks.
 The summary report allows you to quickly evaluate web services risks across three key categories: governance, data privacy, and quality.

 Penetration Test (ethical hacking) Audits assess the security robustness of a software asset through an examination of the application in its full running state.
 They include exploratory risk analysis to bypass security controls (such as WAF and input validation) as well as attempts to abuse business logic and user authorization to demonstrate how hackers might gain access and cause damage.

-Qualitative Code Quality Audit
+Design Quality Audit